-ACER Regulation: (EC) No 713/2009
+ACER Regulation: (EC) No 713/2009.

 Ten Year Network Development Plan

-The EU Third Package established the European Network of Transmission System Operators Gas (ENTSO-G) as a new institution to develop and implement European wide Network Codes and to develop the Ten Year Network Development Plan (TYNDP).
+The EU Third Energy Package established ENTSO-G as a new institution to develop and implement European wide network codes and to develop the Ten Year Network Development Plan (TYNDP).
 The TYNDP is a forward-looking proposal for gas transmission infrastructure investment across over 30 European countries.
-The requirement for the TYNDP was in Regulation (EC) No 715/2009 which states that a task for ENTSO-G is the creation every two years of a “non-binding Community wide Ten Year Network Development Plan...including a European supply adequacy outlook”.
+The requirement for the TYNDP was in Regulation (EC) No 715/2009 which states that a task for ENTSO-G is the creation every two years of a “non-binding Community-wide Ten Year Network Development Plan...including a European supply adequacy outlook”.
 The TYNDP provides the following:

-Overview of the European supply and demand situation, through the development of different scenarios;
+An overview of the European supply and demand situation, through the development of different scenarios.

-Future infrastructure projects, by providing the latest information on potential capacity developments from numerous different types of infrastructure (LNG, Storage, Transmission);
+A view on future infrastructure projects, by providing the latest information on potential capacity developments from numerous different types of infrastructure (LNG, storage, transmission).

-Models the resilience of the European Network through the development of scenarios by focusing on Market Integration, Supply Potential and Security of Supply.
+Models of the resilience of the European network through the development of scenarios by focusing on market integration, supply potential and security of supply.

-National Grid has played and will continue to play a very active role in the development of the ENTSO-G Ten Year Network Development Plan.
-National Grid has a legal obligation enshrined in Article 12(1) of Regulation 715/2009 to co-operate with the TSOs of Europe within ENTSO-G. National Grid provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the third energy package.
+We play, and will continue to play, a very active role in the development of the TYNDP.
+We are legally obliged, as enshrined in Article 12(1) of Regulation 715/2009, to co-operate with the transmission system operators (TSOs) of Europe within ENTSO-G. We provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the Third Energy Package.

 Security of Supply Regulation

-The gas Security of Supply Regulation No. 994/2010 “concerning measures to safeguard security of supply” aims to enhance security of supply by providing common assessment of Member States’ energy security arrangements.
+The regulation on safeguard the security of gas supply, Regulation (EU) 2017/1938 of 25 October 2017), repeals Regulation (EU) 2010/994 and introduces greater cooperation between Member States.
+It came into effect on 1 November 2017.
 The regulation facilitates the following:

-ensuring member states provide gas to protected customers;
+ensuring member states provide gas to protected customers

-ensuring a minimum standard of infrastructure resilience;
+ensuring a minimum standard of infrastructure resilience

-ensuring member states make adequate preparations for a gas supply emergency;
+ensuring member states make adequate preparations for a gas supply emergency

-improving coordination between member states;
+improving coordination between member states to enable regional cooperation and support

 ensuring the internal market for gas functions for as long as possible in the event of an emergency.

-Infrastructure resilience is measured against an ‘N-1’ standard i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand occurring on a 1 in 20 demand day.
-Compliance with this standard is calculated by the use of a specified formula which looks at the ratio of total remaining supplies (after removal of the largest infrastructure) over total demand, with any result over 100% being acceptable.
+Infrastructure resilience is measured against an N-1 standard i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand occurring during a day of exceptionally high gas demand occurring with a statistical probability of once in 20 years.
+Compliance with this standard is calculated using a specified formula which looks at the ratio of total remaining supplies (after removal of the largest infrastructure) over total demand, with any result over 100% being acceptable.

 The N-1 standard became legally binding on 3rd December 2014.
-Our projections forecast that National Grid will meet the required standards, however should this not the be case European Infringement actions would expect to be taken, which could result in significant financial impacts.
+Our projections forecast that we will meet the required standards.
+However, should this not the be case European infringement actions would expect to be taken, which could result in significant financial impacts.

-Appendix B

-Policy and Guidelines for NTS Planning
+Policy and guidelines for NTS planning

-A number of policy and guideline documents are maintained for the purposes of planning and development of the NTS.
-Some of these are industry guidelines applicable to all high pressure pipelines.
-Others are maintained and developed by National Grid to ensure compliance with legislation, industry standards and best practice.
-This section lists the particular industry standards and National Grid policies used for network planning.
+Several policy and guideline documents are maintained for the purposes of planning and development of the NTS.
+Some of these are industry guidelines applicable to all high-pressure pipelines.
+Others are maintained and developed by us to ensure compliance with legislation, industry standards and best practice.
+This section lists the industry standards and our policies used for network planning.

-Industry Standards and Guidelines
+Industry standards and guidelines

-The guidelines adopted by National Grid are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), which is a recognised authority on technical standards relating to the natural gas industry.
-These are available from the IGEM website at: http://www.igem.org.uk/.
+The guidelines adopted by us are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), which is a recognised authority on technical standards relating to the natural gas industry.
+These are available from the IGEM website at:.